IkarosAlpha1208/My-Gr.10-Python-card-game/README.md

 # My-Gr.10-Python-card-game
-A card game\n
-Made it in 3 day\n
+A card game that I made it in 3 day. pog
-pog